 IFSPs with transition steps and services.

-Notification to LEA (local education agency), if potentially eligible for Part B.
+Notification to the local education agency (LEA), if potentially eligible for Part B.

 Transition planning conference, if potentially eligible for Part B.